cybergeekgyan/Forecasting-the-environmental-impact-of-Electic-Vehicle-components-and-e-waste/README.md

   - To develop forecasting models and methodologies for estimating the ecological footprint and potential risks of EV waste.
   - To evaluate existing recycling, repurposing, and disposal methods for EV components and their effectiveness in mitigating environmental damage.
   - To provide recommendations for sustainable practices and policy measures to minimize the environmental impact of EV waste.

+### FORECASTING STEPS

+- Choose a Model
+- Split data into train and test sets
+- Fit model on Training Set
+- Evaluate model on Test Set
+- Re-fit model on the entire dataset
+- Forecast for future data

 ### Methodology:
 - The project will involve the following key steps: